albertsgarde/revolution/README.md

 ## Help
 Library documentation is available [here](https://albertsgarde.github.io/revolution).
 A good place to start is to build a [furnace](https://albertsgarde.github.io/revolution/revolution/buildings/struct.Furnace.html) and start [mining](https://albertsgarde.github.io/revolution/revolution/fn.mine_iron.html) and smelting iron.
+Alternatively, you can work backwards by looking at the [recipe](https://albertsgarde.github.io/revolution/revolution/recipes/struct.PointRecipe.html) for points to figure out how to get them.